-Name of Person Relationship Person Completing Form Date/Time 1.
-Express Concern: We heard about what happe we are.
-We can't even begin to imagine how hard the • 2.
-Ask how the school can be of assistance: We anything that we can do at this time?
-Do you have 1 7 3.
-Clarify facts: Here is what we have heard (very Is there anything else that we should know? briefly share available details).
+Name of Person Relationship

+Person Completing Form Date/Time 1.
+Express Concern: We heard about what happened and we are.
+We can't even begin to imagine how hard this must • 2.
+Ask how the school can be of assistance: We want to anything that we can do at this time?
+Do you have family a 1 3 3.
+Clarify facts: Here is what we have heard (very briefly so Is there anything else that we should know? share available details).
 Is this accurate?
-4. Share school response: The archdiocesan crisi for our school.
-Of course, we will carefully secure a 1 1 5.
-Obtain funeral and/or memorial service det funeral arrangements.
-Is there anything that we sho · 6.
-Reiterate concern and availability to be of as happened.
-Please let us know if there is anything the 0 '
+4. Share school response: The archdiocesan crisis interverse for our school.
+Of course, we will carefully secure any personal course.
+5. Obtain funeral and/or memorial service details (if planeral arrangements.
+Is there anything that we should known = · · · · · · · · · · · · · · · · · · · 6.
+Reiterate concern and availability to be of assistance happened.
+Please let us know if there is anything that we can G .